larestrepo/plutus/README.md

     :l src/Week02/<name of the module> -> loads the module .r -> compiles and check for errors
     :t -> search command

-### Install Visual Studio code

-Install visual studio code in linux should be straightforward.
-Install the Haskell extensions and Vim editor if you like.

-With nix-shell active go to the project folder i.e. Week02 folder

-    code .

-This should launch VS code....

 Happy coding.